Iceberg REST Gateway (Floecat)¶

 - Register IO scope:

-iceberg.source=restconnectors.
-Steady-state discovery comes from Floecat’s own REST catalog, while the table record’slocationandmetadata-locationremain the source of truth for Iceberg clients. - Credentials:
+floecat.connector.mode=capture-only.
+The upstream source may still be modeled withiceberg.source=rest, but capture-only enforcement comes from the explicit mode property rather than the source type.
+Steady-state discovery comes from Floecat’s own REST catalog, while the table record’slocationplus backend snapshotmetadata_locationremain the source of truth for Iceberg clients. - Credentials:

-/tables/{table}/metricsvalidates and logs payloads but does not persist them toTableStatisticsService. - Async planning: plans are synchronous/completed only; streaming manifests and async planning (
+/tables/{table}/metricsvalidates and logs payloads but does not persist them toTableStatisticsService. - Async planning: plans are synchronous and completed inline; streaming manifests and async planning (

-/plans/{id}) are future work. - Multi-table ACID scope: atomic within a single
+/plans/{id}) are not supported. - Multi-table ACID scope: atomic within a single

 /transactions/commitbackend transaction; request validation rejects duplicate table identifiers. - Reconciliation freshness: stats and other connector-derived state are eventually refreshed by scheduled reconciliation after the commit has already succeeded.